corinwagen/TrumpTweets/data.md

 Most metadata were collected automatically through the Trump Twitter Archive, but some (`num_mentions`, `num_retweets`) had to be collected in Python.
 The tweet text was then sanitized for downstream analysis by removing Twitter-specific marks (e.g. “@”, “#” to denote mentions and hashtags, respectively) and HTML entities (`&amp;`).
 The tweets were then split into words using the Python library `nltk` (using a pretrained model), and parts of speech were assigned.
+There were approximately 300k distinct words in the corpus of tweets.

 ![](assets/img/image6.png)